 Learn how to represent situations systematically and logically, using concepts in mathematics, probability and statistics, computer science, and logic.
 The subject matter used to illustrate this material will typically be drawn from a wide range of pivotal real-world problems.

 Use tools and concepts from complexity theory to understand people and groups as complex systems.
 With this approach, we target the core competency of “effective interaction” with others, including analysis of case studies from a variety of global contexts that consider topics from leadership and negotiation to understanding yourself and your own goals.

 Learn how to extract meaning from data using modern approaches.
 Discover how to make big strategic decisions with mathematics, statistics, and computer simulation.
 Technical aspects of the course focus on computational approaches and real-world challenges, drawing cases from the life sciences, public policy and politics, education, and business.

-To culminate the MDA program, your Master’s thesis will center on an issue of your choice and include a review of relevant literature, original research, and advanced analysis of the issue.
-Your work will demonstrate mastery of skills from the coursework through identification, analyzing, and presenting key decisions that must be made to address your topic.
-You will begin applying class lessons to your topic throughout your coursework, with the last five months of the program dedicated to conducting research and completing your thesis under the tutelage of your thesis advisor.
+To culminate the MDA program, your Master’s thesis will center on an issue of your choice, including one deriving from your current employment if desired.
+The project should include a review of relevant literature, an original argument and advanced analysis of the issue, demonstrating mastery of skills from your coursework through identification, analyzing, and presenting key decisions that must be made to address your topic.
+You will begin applying the skills you learn to your topic in your coursework through a series of applied assignments, with the last five months of the program dedicated to conducting research and completing your thesis under the tutelage of your thesis advisor and with feedback from an external expert.
 (4 units)